moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 This is generic error that means there is an error in your R code or there are missing packages.

+#### Troubleshooting app start-up

-To see the app startup log, go to Control Panel, find the app and then view the logs.
+If the app doesn't start, you need to check the logs: go to Control Panel, find the app and then view the logs.
 Alternatively view the logs in [Kibana](#kibana).

+##### "there is no package called X"

+A common error is like this:

+    info: Error in library(ROI.plugin.lpsolve) :
+        there is no package called ‘ROI.plugin.lpsolve’

+This means your R code is trying to use a package ('lpsolve' in this example), but it can't be found.
+There are a few potential reasons it can't find it.

 To try to fix this you should:

 * explicitly reference all third-party packages using the double colon operator (i.e. use `shiny::hr()` as opposed to `hr()`)
-* ensure that you have called `packrat::snapshot()` and committed `packrat.lock` to GitHub, if using `packrat`
+* check if the package is specified in your repo's environment.yml (if using Conda) / packrat.lock (if using Packrat).
+If it is not, use re-export your environment - [conda instructions](tools.html#exporting-your-environment) / `packrat::snapshot()`

 In general, it is also good practice to:

 * minimise the number of packages you use in your project
 * test your app early and often
-* test using a cloned copy of the app's repository to avoid issues arising as a result of uncomitted local changes
+* test using a cloned copy of the app's repository to avoid issues arising as a result of uncommitted local changes

+##### ECONNREFUSED error

+If the Shiny app fails to start fully, then as a consequence then you'll see an error in the logs like this:

+    error: undefined {"code":"ECONNREFUSED","errno":"ECONNREFUSED","syscall":"connect","address":"127.0.0.1","port":7999,"timestamp":"2020-06-17T09:57:49.895Z"}

+To find out what is causing this, look for an earlier error.

 ### Manage app users